gregfenton/react-and-user-profiles-with-firebase-auth-and-firestore/README.md

 1. If you have an existing account in your Firebase Authentication the enter the email, password and click the Login button.
 1. If you'd like to register a new account, click the Register New Account button.
 1. Once logged in, you will be presented with the `displayName` and `email` values that are in Firestore >> `users` >> [the UID from Firebase Auth]

+You might also keep the "Hello" page showing and use Firebase Console >> Firestore to change the `displayName` of the user document.
+You will see the React app update its UI in real-time.

 ## To Use This Project In Your Own React App